pangers/Intelligence-iOS-Framework/README.md

 ## Adding IntelligenceSDK ##

-In this section we detail how to Integrate IntelligenceSDK for both Objective-C and Swift based projects.
+In this section, we detail how to Integrate IntelligenceSDK for both Objective-C and Swift based projects.

 We can import the SDK through Cocoapods, Carthage or Import Manually to your application